KushagraKanaujia/receiptbank/CONTRIBUTING.md

-# Contributing to DataHub
+# Contributing to ReceiptBank

-Thank you for your interest in contributing to DataHub!
+Thanks for wanting to contribute to ReceiptBank!
 We're building the future of data ownership together.

 ## Code of Conduct